What is lead time ?

 It is important to analyze the operations related to intralogistics to identify bottlenecks and errors that delay the flow of materials .
 Applied to the warehouse, this means that the entire operational management is the result of several sub-processes that run in a chain and the smallest detail can change these processes.

-If this jam is then cleared and the conveyor reloaded, it is likely that the operators will take the top bins first, changing the criteria to LIFOSee Last In First Out (LIFO). (last in, first out) and thus favoring an incorrect order.
+If this jam is then cleared and the conveyor reloaded, it is likely that the operators will take the top bins first, changing the criteria to LIFO (last in, first out) and thus favoring an incorrect order.
 Things like that breed inefficiency, which increases operational times .
 Therefore, a detailed analysis of the processes in the warehouse is essential for identifying and solving problems.

 3. Manage unpredictable events using specialized software